 Inadequate incentive to farmers to grow jute crop as against alternate agricultural activities affecting size of the jute crop.

 c) Segment-wise or product-wise performance

-The Company is engaged in a single business segment i.e. manufacturing and sale of Jutegoods.
-Hence disclosure requirements as required by Accounting Standard - 17 are notapplicable in respect of business segment.
-However the geographical segments consideredfor disclosure are as under:-
+The Company is engaged in a single business segment i e. manufacturing and sale of Jute Goods.
+Hence disclosure requirement in respect of business segment is not applicable.
+However the geographical segments considered for disclosure are as under:-

-Looking to the above scenario the outlook for the current year does not appear to bepromising.
+Looking to the overall market conditions the outlook for the current year appears to be promising.

 e) Risks and concerns

 Following are the major areas of risk and concern for the Jute Industry :